+ Is the Library building open?

 + I forgot my PIN.
 How do I retrieve it while the Library is closed?

-Your pin/password on your online account is most likely the last 4 digits of the phone number associated with your Library account.
+Your pin/password to your online account is most likely the last 4 digits of the phone number associated with your Library account.
 If that doesn't work, please contact the Library staff and we can reset it for you. phone: (989) 837-3457, text: (989) 750-0060, email:

 + What if I forgot or lost my Library Card number?